OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 The documentation does not include any secrets (specifically considering those needed during the build process).
 Use individual credentials that authenticate, authorize, and account to access build tools, environments, and code repositories .
 Include shared secrets only where you cannot avoid it, managing them with care, preferably via an encrypted password vault.

 Keep a master copy of the build documentation in one central location accessible by all who require access.
-Avoid having multiple copies, some of which may not benefit from updated processes.
+Avoid having multiple copies, some of which may become accidentally outdated.

 Include all the tools required for the build to succeed in the documentation.
 Review these tools routinely to ensure that they are actively maintained (supported) and up to date with all security patches.
 Harden each tool's configuration so they are aligned with vendor or trusted third-party guidelines.